techreturners/lm-lab-aks-terraform-devopsupskill/README.md

 ### Step 6 - Initialise terraform

-We need to get terraform to pull down the google provider.
+We need to get terraform to pull down the Azure provider.

 In order to do this run: